jsvelasquezv/portfolio-test/README.md

 ## FrontEnd

-You can acces the application [here](https://main.d1h55qb2nfnpvx.amplifyapp.com/) The frontend is built with React, since is a really simple aplication it does't use any state management library.
+The frontend is built with React, since is a really simple aplication it does't use any state management library.
+Is deployed in AWS Amplify.
 To start the development server just run the next command, it will run in the port 3000.

 ```bash